Skip to main content

 1. Just make large stage

 This is the simplest approach.
 But it is very slow, because large canvases are slow.
+User will be able to scroll with native scrollbars.

 Pros: